teamcyber-glitch/DDOS-V1/README.md

   cd DDOS-V1
   ```
   </details>
-# Note
+# Note <br>
+<h1>Disclaimer</h1> <br>
-Disclaimer: I am not responsible for any damage done using this tool.
+I am not responsible for any damage done using this tool.
 This tool should only be used for educational purposes and for DDOS testing.

-###Compatibility:
+### Compatibility:

-Any platform using Python 2.7
+  • Any platform using Python 2.7
-###Requirements:
+### Requirements:

-Python 2.7
+  •Python 2.7

 # Usage:
 <details open>